Are you sabotaging your credit score?

-The payout value is determined after evaluating five factors which impact the payout value:
+The payout value is determined after evaluating four factors which impact the payout value:

 The payout value of the annuity unit is directly linked to the value of the assets in the annuity fund.
 In order to assure the health and longevity of the Annuity Fund, there has to be a reasonable degree of financial synergy between the value of an annuity unit and the amount of money that is paid out per unit.
 If the underlying value of an annuity unit is $85, a payout value of $95 per annuity unit would not be feasible without causing a negative gap which could not be sustained.